 In most L&D departments, success is measured by the number of courses shipped and completed by employees.
 This approach offers very low visibility into how employees are interacting with the courses or what they’re getting out of that experience.
 It also makes it more difficult to demonstrate training ROI.

 In contrast, collaborative learning is impact-driven because it doesn't define success as simply course delivery.
-Rather, because teams are active in the learning process, their feedback indicates whether a course is successful.
+With teams active in the learning process, their feedback, skills learned, and performance in their day-to-day roles indicate whether a course is successful.

 All of that sounds great, but what does collaborative learning actually look like in practice?
-How can it help employees learn occupational and social skills and therefore, help your company to succeed?
+How can it help employees learn occupational and social skills, and therefore help your company succeed?

-Higher-level learning benefits aside, collaborative learning works because it lets learning programs be nimble, peer-driven, and distributed.
+Higher-level learning benefits aside, collaborative learning works because it makes learning programs more nimble, peer-driven, and distributed.

-With a learning platform that leverages collaborative learning, you can keep employees abreast of changes by creating courses in minutes, not months.
-This lets your company react quickly to accelerating technology, industry disruption, and unpredictable world events.
+With a learning platform that leverages collaborative learning, you can keep employees on top of changes by creating courses in minutes, not months.
+This enables your company to react quickly to accelerating technology, industry disruption, and unpredictable world events.

 The problem: L&D can’t keep up with organizational change